 How to use an essential oil blend for colds and flu.

 You can use 5-10 drops of this essential oil blend for colds and flu in an essential oil diffuser in your home.
 Or try about 10 drops in a bowl of steaming water with a towel draped over your head.
 Alternately, you can also add around 10 drops of this essential oil to your shower to enjoy the benefits.
 (Just don’t make the same mistake I did!)

 You can also make a simple essential oil salve for chest congestion using this blend.
 Simply weigh, combine and melt .5 oz. beeswax pastilles in a double boiler with 1 oz. of your preferred carrier oil.
 Once melted, remove from heat.
-Then mix in 15-18 drops of the Respire essential oil blend.
+Then mix in 15-18 drops of the Shield essential oil blend.
 Pour into metal tins and allow to cool prior to use.
-Or try Spark Naturals ready made Respire Stix multi-purpose balm.

 The end result.

 Truth be told, I feel a LOT better today after flooding our apartment with tea tree and eucalyptus essential oils.
 And while Greg may not be quite as thrilled about how I handled my own sick care, he’s pleasantly surprised that my shower diffuser experiment eradicated the dog smell from my aging (super stinky) dachshund, Jasper, from the apartment.